PerfectlySoft/PerfectDocs/guide/xml.md

 ## XPath

 XPath (XML Path Language) is a query language for selecting nodes from an XML document.
-In addition, XPath may be used to compute values (e.g., strings, numbers, or Boolean values) from the content of an XML document.
+In addition, XPath may be used to compute values (e.g. strings, numbers, or Boolean values) from the content of an XML document.

 The following code demonstrates extracting a specific path: